-When the northern host splits at the Twins, Greatjon goes south with Robb's force, leading the van of the army and participating in the battles of the Whispering Wood and the Camps, where he sets fire to the Ser Jaime Lannister's siege towers.
+When the northern host splits at the Twins, Greatjon goes south with Robb's force along with his son, the Smalljon, leading the van of the army and participating in the battles of the Whispering Wood and the Camps, where he sets fire to the Ser Jaime Lannister's siege towers.
 After Riverrun is relieved and news of Lord Eddard Stark's death arrives, the Greatjon is the first to declare Robb Stark the King in the North.

 A Clash of Kings